raspberrypi/libcamera/Documentation/docs.rst

 support.

-The Android camera HAL implementation will initially target the LIMITED harware level, with support for the FULL level then being gradually implemented.
+The Android camera HAL implementation will initially target the LIMITED hardware level, with support for the FULL level then being gradually implemented.